-Part 1: Operationalizing Artificial Intelligence – Challenges and tips
+Part 1: Operationalizing Artificial Intelligence – Challenges and Tips

 Enterprises today are interested in incorporating Artificial Intelligence (AI) and Machine Learning (MI) as a part of their analytics initiatives – But there are challenges.
 Most machine learning models behave differently with real-world data as opposed to development environments and so a large percentage of machine learning solutions do not make it past the POC.
 Most of the data science workbench solutions available in the marketplace invariably fail to holistically address the enterprise-scale AI implementation challenge.

-The current state of Enterprise AI challenges
+The current state of Enterprise Artificial Intelligence challenges

 - AI needs data from multiple sources in different formats e.g. clickstreams, sensor logs, ERP systems, DICOM for medical imaging.